Our Team

 Clio Wohlgenant

 Clio Wohlgenant is a student clinician in the PsyD program at the Graduate School of Professional Psychology class of 2029.
 She has a background in violence prevention education, crisis response, victim and peer advocacy, and wilderness sport coaching and guiding.
-Clio has a long history working with children and adults of all backgrounds in extreme, dynamic environments.
+Clio has a long history working with children and adults of all backgrounds in extreme, dynamic environments and through experiences of trauma and loss.
 Her expertise is in crisis management, working mostly with women and children fleeing domestic violence and trafficking.
-Clio holds a BA in Environmental Studies with a focus on environmental inequality from Brown University.
+Clio holds a BA in Environmental Studies with a focus on environmental inequality from Brown University and is passionate about climate justice and the effects that a changing climate has on youth, adults, and communities striving to be outside, demonstrate resilience in adversity, and cultivate play.

 At the CAB Lab she is involved primarily in projects under the neurodevelopmental arm of research; working to design, administer, and evaluate interventions to support children with neurodevelopmental differences and their caregivers.
 Clio is driven by a core interest in social justice, connection to place, integrative and preventative care, and improving equity in healthcare access and administration.